AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 5. Drawing the arc

 <h2><a name='vecstopoints'></a>2 Vectors from 3 Points</h2>
 First we'll need to find the angle that is formed by three points.
 To do so we first need to compute the vectors formed by these three points.
-For three points A,B and C we can find the vectors BA and BC by using the following function:
+For three points A, B and C we can find the vectors BA and BC by using the following function:

 <pre><code>// p1 -> first point
 // p2 -> second point